Lindsay Tasman Ride: Life in Hong Kong

 Perhaps because of his natural ability for medical research, he was appointed professor of physiology at the University of Hong Kong on 21 October 1928.
-There, "Doc Ride", as he was known, investigated in the blood groups of the peoples of the Pacific.
+There, "Doc Ride", as he was known, investigated the blood groups of the peoples of the Pacific.
 In 1938, he wrote Genetics and the Clinician, published in Bristol, England.
 Ride was commissioned in the Hong Kong Volunteer Defence Corps and was appointed a justice of the peace.
 He was a keen rower and played for the Hong Kong Cricket Club.
 Ride became an elder in the Union Church.
 Possessing the voice of a baritone, he helped to found the Hong Kong Singers in 1934.

 WWII and the Battle of Hong Kong

 Ride sent his wife and children to Australia in 1938 in anticipation of a Japanese invasion into the British colony.
 In 1941, Ride commanded the Hong Kong Field Ambulance.
 He became a POW and was held in the prison established by the Japanese at the Sham Shui Po Barracks after Hong Kong capitulated on Christmas Day 1941.

 On 9 January 1942, with the help of Hong Kong guerilla forces, he managed to escape to unoccupied Chungking, a feat for which he was appointed O.B.E. in 1942.
-While a colonel in the Indian Army, Ride formed and commanded the British Army Aid Group, headquartered in Kweilin, Kwangsi.
+While a colonel in the Indian Army, Ride formed and commanded the British Army Aid Group, headquartered in Guilin, Guangxi.
 This MI9 unit provided help, medical and otherwise, to POW escapees from Hong Kong while gathering intelligence.
 Due to his outstanding leadership after escaping, 'The Smiling Tiger' as he was nicknamed, was elevated to C.B.E. in 1944.
 From the formation in 1949 of the Royal Hong Kong Defence Force Ride was appointed commandant, first with the rank of Colonel, subsequently promoted to the rank of Brigadier in 1956, until his retirement in 1967.